 A tsunami warning for the B.C. coast was cancelled Tuesday morning after many evacuated to higher ground following a powerful earthquake off the coast of Alaska.

 Environment Canada issued a tsunami warning after the 7.9-magnitude earthquake struck 281 kilometres south-east of Kodiak City, Alaska at a depth of about 25 kilometres.
 The quake happened at around 1:30 a.m.
 Pacific time.

-Patricia Leidl, communications director with Emergency Preparedness BC, said there was a three-centimetre wave and a 15-centimetre rise in sea level hours after the quake at Tofino on the west coast of Vancouver Island.
+Patricia Leidl, communications director with Emergency Preparedness BC, said there were a three-centimetre wave and a 15-centimetre rise in sea level hours after the quake at Tofino on the west coast of Vancouver Island.

 “I think this exercise demonstrates that tsunami warning systems do work and, just to reiterate, that it’s absolutely critical that those living in vulnerable and coastal areas do respond to these warnings and listen to their local officials should such an event occur,” she said.